yashwanth-br/4-Bit-Microcontroller/README.md

 - Logisim software

 ## Setup and Installation
-1. Download and install the Logisim software from [website](https://sourceforge.net/projects/circuit/).
+1. Download and install the Java Runtime Environment required for Logisim software from the [website](https://www.java.com/en/download/).
+2. Download the Logisim software executable file from the [website](https://sourceforge.net/projects/circuit/).
-2. Clone or download the source files from the GitHub repository.
+3. Clone or download the source files from the GitHub repository.
+4. Launch the Logisim software by opening the downloaded Logisim executable file.
-3. Open the Logisim files folder and open 'Architecture.circ' file in the software to access the microcontroller.
+5. Click on _File_ -> _Open_ -> Navigate to the '_Logisim files_' folder in the downloaded repository and open 'Architecture.circ' file to access the microcontroller.

 ## Usage
 <sup>(Detailed usage will be uploaded soon)</sup>